What Are the Top Complications from Truck Accidents?

 Insurance companies involved in truck accidents have been known to do whatever is possible to avoid paying out costly settlements.

-Insurance companies may reach out to you and act as if they will help you.
-They may try and delay the process and manipulate you into agreeing to an unfair settlement.
+Insurance companies may contact you and act as if they will help you.
+They may try to delay the process and manipulate you into agreeing to an unfair settlement.

 Insurance companies assume the regular consumer does not know better and will take whatever is offered.